-This better-than-takeout, 30-minute sticky sesame chicken is so super easy to make and so ridiculously delicious, you’ll never need to order this dish out again.
+This better-than-takeout, 30-minute sticky sesame chicken is so super easy to make and so ridiculously delicious, you’ll never need to order this Chinese takeout dish again.

 I know you’re feeling slightly doubtful but just take a look at that photo and tell me if you don’t just want to dive right into it?
 Thought so!

 It’s easy, it’s delicious, it’s great for leftovers…I could go on and on about what makes this sesame chicken recipe so great!

 Easy to make — This sticky chicken is so amazing in part because it’s so dang easy.
 Done in less than 30 minutes, you really can’t beat that!
 That means you can prepare and dive into this chicken dish in less time than it would take for you to order take out from your favorite restaurant.
 And it’ll taste better and be healthier for you too!